mmtk/mmtk-core/README.md

 ### Implement your binding

 MMTk provides a bi-directional interface with the language VM.

 1. MMTk exposes a set of [API](src/mm/memory_manager.rs).
 The language VM can call into MMTk by using those APIs.
 2. MMTk provides a trait [`VMBinding`](src/vm/mod.rs) that each language VM should implement.
 MMTk use `VMBinding` to call into the VM.

 To integrate MMTk with your language implementation, you would need to provide an implementation of `VMBinding`, and you can optionally call MMTk's API for your needs.

 ## Tests

-We use both unit tests and VM binding tests to test MMTK in our CI.
+We use both unit tests and VM binding tests to test MMTk in our CI.

 ### Unit tests

 MMTk uses Rust's testing framework for unit tests.
 For example, you can use the following to run unit tests for the `nogc` plan.

 ```bash
 cargo test --features nogc
 ```